Crimean Bridge: Kerch railway bridge

-Proposals to build a bridge across the Kerch Strait were considered from the early 20th century onward.
+Proposals to build a bridge across the Kerch Strait had been considered since the early 20th century.

 During World War II the German Organisation Todt built a ropeway over the strait.
 Finished in June 1943, it had daily capacity of 1,000 tonnes.
 Construction of a combined road and railway bridge started in April 1943, but before it was finished, retreating German troops blew up the completed parts of the bridge and destroyed the ropeway.

-In 1944, the Soviet Union constructed a 4.5 km railway bridge across the strait.
+In late 1944–early 1945, the Soviet Union constructed a 4.5 km railway bridge across the strait.
 This bridge, not designed as permanent, was marred by design and construction errors, and was destroyed by flowing ice in February 1945.
 A proposal to repair it was quickly dismissed and the remnants of the bridge were dismantled, with permanent bridge designs envisaged instead.

 Soviet proposals

-In 1949 the Soviet government ordered the construction of a 5.969 km two-tier combined road-rail bridge (two road lanes on the upper tier and two rail tracks on the lower tier) with 40 m clearance below, connecting Yeni-Kale with Chushka Spit, but in 1950 the construction was halted and a ferry line was created instead.
+In 1949 the Soviet government ordered the construction of a 5.969 km two-tier combined road-rail bridge (two road lanes on the upper tier and two rail tracks on the lower tier) with 40 m clearance below, connecting Yeni-Kale with Chushka Spit, but in 1950 construction was halted and a ferry line was set up instead.

-A different version of the fixed link, the Kerch waterworks project («Керченский гидроузел») was developed since the mid-1960s, proposing a system of dams and bridges across the strait.
-The project was not implemented due to a lack of funding and the collapse of the USSR.
+A different version of the fixed link, the Kerch waterworks project («Керченский гидроузел») was developed from the mid-1960s, proposing a system of dams and bridges across the strait.
+The project was not implemented due to a lack of funding and the later collapse of the Soviet Union.